-When we talk about keywords, we speak in the plural.
-Try to get strong on a keyword like "Facebook”, for example, it's almost impossible, since you fight a monster.
+When we talk about Keywords, we speak in the plural.
+Try to get strong on a keyword like "Facebook", For example, it's almost impossible, since you fight a monster.

-Because, what's really operational is working with key phrases.
-In the example above, if you add one more word, for example "Facebook campaigns”, you already specify your area of activity and you can compete.
-And if you add another one "effective Facebook campaigns”, defines also a benefit.
+That's why, what's really operational is working with key phrases.
+In the example above, if you add one more word, for example "Facebook campaigns", you already specify your area of activity and you can compete.
+And if you add another one "effective Facebook campaigns", defines also a benefit.

 And the nuances are interesting.
 If you're looking for information on how Personal Branding works in the company, the key phrase is "Personal Branding company", what - possibly- take you to a page or post of my website.

 See the difference?
 In one case we are talking about an open model, B2C personal consulting, in the other a B2B model focused on companies.

 The effectiveness of the blog binomial + Keywords: the case of Joan Clotet

 To show that you don't need to be a digital marketing expert to be found by key words or phrases, I explain my friend's case Joan Clotet.
 Joan has been self-defining as “Digital Humanist”.
 I attest that it is, and the best.
 And beyond self-defining, Joan created many years ago a blog whose main title is that: Digital Humanism.